The Voice (American TV series) season 16: Week 4: Top 13 (May 6 & 7)

 The theme for this week was "Fan Night", meaning that the artists performed songs chosen by the fans.

 Eliminations were similar to the semifinal rounds since season nine.
 The seven artists with the most votes directly advance to the Top eight, while the three artists with the fewest votes were instantly eliminated, and the middle three fought for the remaining spot in the Top 8 via Instant Save.

 The recipient of the Apple Music multiplier this week was Maelyn Jarmon in addition to have her single reached #9 of the top 10 chart on iTunes.

 With the elimination of Jej Vinson, this was the very first time that Kelly Clarkson would only have one artist (Rod Stokes) going into the semifinals.
+Additionally, Vinson would go on later to join Sheer Element in twenty-third season.
 With the eliminations of Mari and LB Crew, Levine no longer had any artists remaining on his team, making it the third consecutive season (and fifth overall) in which none of his finalists represented in the finale; however, this was the second season in which he had lost his entire team before the semifinals since season three, the first season which this situation occurred.